shenzye/opendal-indexeddb/README.md

-A OpenDal Indexeddb service library
+A unofficial OpenDal Indexeddb service library

-Very early implementation
+The project has not yet undergone any testing